Stroke is a medical emergency! Call 911 immediately!

 • Approximately 795,000 people in the U.S. have a stroke every year, with about three in four being first-time strokes

-• Every four minutes someone dies of a stroke
+• On average, every 3 minutes and 14 seconds someone dies of a stroke

 • African Americans are more impacted by stroke than any other racial group within the American population